Chew/TARDIS-Docs/docs/api.md

 # TARDIS API

-The TARDIS plugin now includes a publically accessible API for plugin developers to use.
+The TARDIS plugin includes a publically accessible API for plugin developers to use.

 As of TARDIS v3.2-beta-1 the API can be accessed in your plugin like so: